 Despite a volatile commodities market and unstable global steel production volumes, Solway Group continues to develop and optimize its nickel production structure at its production facilities in Guatemala and Ukraine.
 The company is primarily focused on reducing the cost of nickel production and increasing production volumes.
-Looking forward, the Group will also be developing a new mine, Borov Dol, in Macedonia, as well as identifying exploration opportunities for new gold deposits at Kurilgeo in Russia.
+Looking forward, the Group will also be developing a new mine, Borov Dol, in North Macedonia, as well as identifying exploration opportunities for new gold deposits at Kurilgeo in Russia.

 The Fenix Project, Guatemala

 In 2018, 2.618 million metric tons of wet nickel ore were mined in Guatemala.
 Pronico delivered 14,688 metric tons of nickel in ferronickel in 2018 compared to the 12,416 metric tons it produced in 2017.
 Total capital expenditures amounted to USD 32 million.
 This figure includes purchases of mine equipment and coal boilers, construction of an SPLC system, and exploration works.

 Considerable management and shareholder effort was invested in acquiring equipment for electricity generation and ensuring stability of production.
 The Group also continues investing in different processes to increase both production volumes and the quality of the goods produced.
 The Group remains absolutely committed to the highest standards of health and safety, environmental protection, sustainability, and local community development.